 On March 31, 2021, the Company entered into an Equity Distribution Agreement ("Equity Distribution Agreement") with Canaccord Genuity LLC, as agent ("Canaccord"), pursuant to which the Company may offer and sell shares of common stock, for aggregate gross sale proceeds of up to \$75.0 million from time to time from the effective date of the respective registration statement through Canaccord.
 In July 2023, the Company filed an amendment to the prospectus supplement relating to the offer and sale of shares under the Equity Distribution Agreement to increase the maximum amount of shares that the Company may sell pursuant to its Equity Distribution Agreement with Canaccord Genuity by \$65 million.
 At the time of the amendment, the Company had sold shares of its common stock for gross proceeds of \$71.3 million.
-Under the Equity Distribution Agreement, the Company sold 628,470 shares of common stock during the three months ended March 31, 2024 for net proceeds of \$2.2 million, and 6,528 shares of common stock during the three months ended March 31, 2023 for net proceeds of \$0.9 million.
+Under the Equity Distribution Agreement, the Company sold no shares of common stock during the three months ended June 30, 2024 and 2,146,055 shares of common stock during the three months ended June 30, 2023 for net proceeds of \$18.4 million.
+Under the Equity Distribution Agreement, the Company sold 628,470 shares of common stock during the six months ended June 30, 2023 for net proceeds of \$2.2 million, and 2,152,583 shares of common stock during the six months ended June 30, 2023 for net proceeds of \$19.3 million.

-We pay Canaccord for its services of acting as agent 3% of the gross proceeds from the sale of the shares pursuant to the Equity Distribution Agreement.
+We paid Canaccord for its services of acting as agent 3% of the gross proceeds from the sale of the shares pursuant to the Equity Distribution Agreement.
 Legal and accounting fees are reclassified to share capital upon issuance of shares under the Equity Distribution Agreement.